Yoga Teacher Mentorship & Advanced Education

 • Stretching isn’t always the answer

-• How to sequence in a way that supports joint stability and nervous system stability, not just flexibility
+• How to sequence in a way that supports joint stability and nervous system regulation — not just range of motion

-• How to choose poses that improve movement quality rather than simply increase range
+• How to choose poses that improve movement quality instead of defaulting to familiar shapes

-• How to support athletes and active students so yoga complements their training instead of competing with it
+• How to support athletes and active students so yoga complements their training rather than competes with it

-• How to teach breath — not just cue it — in a way that reliably influences nervous system state
+• How to teach breath as a skill that reliably influences nervous system state

 • Why cueing a “deep breath” doesn’t always create regulation — and what to do instead

-This is not a lack of care or experience.
+This isn’t a lack of experience or dedication.

 What This Mentorship Helps You Do